-Your reference will normally be written by your line manager or head teacher, as they have the most direct experience of your abilities, skills and work.
-The referee may also be someone other than your most immediate manager if the prospective employer is requesting confirmation of a particular area of specialisation.
+Your reference will normally be written by your line manager or head teacher as they have the most direct experience of your abilities, skills and work.
+The referee may also be someone other than your most immediate manager if the prospective employer is requesting confirmation of an area of specialisation.
 If you are a leadership teacher in a local authority controlled school, it may be necessary for the local authority to provide a reference as well.

 I am trying to obtain my first teaching post.
 Who will be my referees?